daumling/tiny-imap-filter/README.md

 - *to*: the To (recipient) field for error emails
 - *cc* and *bcc*: optional files for more email addresses
 - *subject*: The subject, also used as the headline
 - *domains*: This is a space-separated list of domains that should be checked.
 Email addresses that do not match these domains are ignored.
+If you leave the list empty or moit it completely, all email addresses will be subject to the rules.

 #### [connection]